Moving

 • These certificates must be apostilled or legalized (see detailed explanation below).
 This is a critical requirement that is frequently overlooked or misunderstood, leading to significant delays.

-7. Health Insurance: Proof of comprehensive health insurance is mandatory if you are not covered by the Portuguese National Health Service (SNS).
+7) Health Insurance: Proof of comprehensive health insurance is mandatory if you are not covered by the Portuguese National Health Service (SNS, and AIMA may request your registration with it, by asking your Utente number).
 Your insurance policy must meet specific coverage requirements; a basic travel insurance policy is usually not sufficient (only for visa application).

 Apostille/Legalization and certified translations for AIMA